Sahilcreate/Battleship/resources-and-notes/notes.md

 - configured webpack to use css, png, svg, fonts, etc. and set a template Html file for gitHub pages
 - wrote some more tests for gameboard and player
 - when i was writing `areAllShipsSunk()`, at first I thought of traversing the 2D array and check if `(cell.occupied !== null && cell.hitStatus === true) || cell.occupied === null` return true.
 If it did, that means all ships were sunk and game should end.
 But then i thought that i have to check this condition for every `receiveAttack` call, which although works but wasn't in no way efficient.
 Another method was to use pre-established `isSunk()` function of `instanceOf Ship()` class. whenever a valid ship is placed in `placeTheShip()`, i push it in `shipsArr` property of `instanceOf Gameboard()` and traversing this array, check if every ship `isSunk()` or not.

+## 2024-12-07

+Didn't add much today.
+Just finalized the design and tried working on it.
+Ran into some problem of adding event listener, like should i `data-coord` as an attribute for each `cellDiv` or this can be done by passing `Player` as a whole to function.